Unibas3D/TreeSketchNet/README.md

   Remember that the saved model architecture must be the same as that indicated by the `model_name` variable.
 <inserire indicazioni per il download del dataset e del modello.
 Inserire indicazioni sulla struttura della cartella di test>

-### Blender add-on Render Tree Thesis
+### Blender add-on Render Tree
- For the installation of the Render Tree Thesis add-on you need to follow these steps:
+ For the installation of the Render Tree add-on you need to follow these steps:
  1. In the installation folder of Blender 2.82 (for example `C:\Program Files\Blender Foundation\Blender 2.82\`), open `addons` folder following this path `Blender 2.82\2.82\scripts\addons\`.
 Download the [add_curve_sapling.zip](add_curve_sapling.zip) file, unzip it and paste the `add_curve_sapling` folder in the `addons` directory replacing the existing files.
  2. Enable the Sapling Tree Gen add-on as shown in the following images
 ![sapling_addon_1](imgs/sapling_addon_1.png)  ![sapling_addon_2](imgs/sapling_addon_2.png)
  3. Download [addon_render_tree_thesis.zip]() file.
  4. In `Blender Preferences -> Add-ons` click on `Install...` and selected the .zip file downloaded in point 2.
-After the installation enable the Render Tree Thesis add-on by checking the box to the left of its name.
+After the installation enable the Render Tree add-on by checking the box to the left of its name.
  ![sapling_addon_3](imgs/sapling_addon_3.png)
  5. After the installation, you can find the add-on in the right panel of the 3D Viewport.
  ![sapling_addon_4](imgs/sapling_addon_4.png)

-## Media
-...

 ## Video
 ...